 Generates Passive Income

-While the amount of passive income generated from staking ADA differs depending on the staking pool, it can generate a remarkable annual profit.
+While the amount of passive income generated from staking ADA differs depending on the staking pool, lock-up period, and the amount of ADA you stake, it can generate a remarkable annual profit.

 The ability to deposit or withdraw your token anytime makes it even better unless you use a fixed account like Binance.
-If you are a holder of Cardano on whichever amount, staking it is the best alternative to earning from it than letting it lie idle in your wallet.
+If you hold Cardano, staking it is the best alternative to earning from it than letting it lie idle in your wallet.

 No Risk of Loss